slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"Every forecast takes a number from today and multiplies it by a story about tomorrow."
 -- x@morganhousel*

+> *"Complexity is always a cover for fraud.
+In every domain."
+-- x@scottadamssays*

 <!--
 > *"If you want to know how good a surgeon is, don’t ask other doctors.
 Ask the nurses."*